-According to a study by Leadership IQ, 46% of newly-hired employees will fail within 18 months, while only 19% will achieve unequivocal success.
-But contrary to popular belief, technical skills are not the primary reason why new hires fail; instead, poor interpersonal skills dominate the list, flaws which many of their managers admit were overlooked during the job interview process.
+In this landmark study, Leadership IQ discovered that 46% of newly-hired employees will fail within 18 months, while only 19% will achieve unequivocal success.
+And contrary to popular belief, technical skills are not the primary reason why new hires fail; instead, poor interpersonal skills dominate the list, flaws which many of their managers admit were overlooked during the job interview process.
 In fact, attitudes drive 89% of hiring failures, while technical skills account for only 11% of hiring failures.
 Here are some key findings from this report...

 - Coachability (26%): The ability to accept and implement feedback from bosses, colleagues, customers and others.